frzi/interpolated-scrolling/README.md

 * **Page up/Page down/Home/End**
   A personal pet peeve.
 These buttons tend to be entirely forgotten on sites using custom scrolling implementations.
 Showing no effect when pressed. :(
 * **Mouse wheel sensitivity**
-  The user may have set their mouse wheel sensitivty/speed to a non-default value.
+  The user may have set their mouse wheel sensitivity/speed to a non-default value.
 For some users a single nudge on the wheel may scroll a few lines of text.
 For others it may scroll an entire screen worth!
-(This goes for trackpads as well.)
+This goes for trackpads as well.
 * **`prefers-reduced-motion: reduce` (up for discussion)**
-  There's a debate going whether smooth scrolling should be disabled when the user has enabled *reduced motion*.
+  Up for debate: some believe smooth scrolling should be disabled when the user has enabled *reduced motion*.

 The code in this repository examines an implementation for smooth scrolling: interpolated scrolling.
 Using the scroll position of `window`, interpolating its changes and applies it to some element's `scrollTop`.